HumanCompatibleAI/overcooked_ai/src/human_aware_rl/README.md

 ![Performance graph](./graph.jpg)

-It was created with the reproduced agents from running run_experiments.sh and run_bc_experiments.sh
+It was created with the reproduced agents from running run_experiments.sh and run_ppo_bc_experiments.sh

 The evaluation and plotting code can be found under human_aware_rl/ppo directory